-Students may take some courses on an optional pass/no pass.
+Students may take some courses on an optional pass/no pass (P/NP).
 These are found in the course section of the catalog and have an “O” in the grade designation.
-A P/NP Option form must be submitted to Admissions and Records by published deadlines in the Schedule of Classes.
+A P/NP Option Form must be submitted to Admissions and Records by published deadlines in the Academic Calendar.
 The P grade shall be defined as completion of the course requirements.

 Credits earned on a Pass (P) or No Pass (NP) basis

 - May be counted toward satisfactory completion of the Associate degree.